Sexilina/Advertising-docs/Advertising/bingads-13/bulk-service/feed.md

 ```

 **Add:** Required.
 For an ad customizer feed you must set at least one attribute with [name](#customattributes-name) and [feedAttributeType](#customattributes-feedattributetype) keys.
 For a page feed you must set at least one attribute with [name](#customattributes-name) set to "Page Url".
 Only the [name](#customattributes-name), [feedAttributeType](#customattributes-feedattributetype) and [isPartOfKey](#customattributes-ispartofkey) keys are honored.
 The [id](#customattributes-id) key will be ignored if you include it.
-**Update:** Read-only.
-You cannot add or remove custom attributes after the feed has been created.
-You can create a new feed, and delete the current feed as needed.
+**Update:** Optional.
+You cannot remove custom attributes after the feed has been created.
+You can add new custom attributes by only uploading the new attributes i.e., do not include existing attributes with the new attributes.
+If you include existing attributes with new attributes, then an error will be returned.
+If you either leave this field empty or upload an exact copy of existing attributes with no modifications, then no changes will be made.
 **Delete:** Read-only

 ### <a name="customattributes-feedattributetype"></a>feedAttributeType